HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

 - Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07

-- Enable Hive on tez by setting below and restarting Hive
-  - Ambari > Hive > Configs
-    - Execution Engine = Tez

-- Confirm the HIVE repo was setup correctly in Ranger
-  - In Ranger > Service Manager > HIVE > Click the Edit icon (next to the trash icon) to edit the HIVE repo
-  - Click 'Test connection'
-  - if it fails re-enter below fields and re-try:
-    - Username: `rangeradmin@LAB.HORTONWORKS.NET`
-    - Password: BadPass#1
-  - Once the test passes, click Save

-- Now run these steps from node where Hive (or client) is installed
+- Run these steps from node where Hive (or client) is installed

 - Login as sales1 and attempt to connect to default database in Hive via beeline and access sample_07 table